rehashedsalt/randovania-appimage/README.md

 * Bundle in Mono (God have mercy on my soul)
 * Make the .desktop file in the AppImage actually point to randovania
-* Make sure our MetaData is all correct
 * Improve these docs
 * Trim the heck out of the image, builds right now are like 200MB(!)
 * Set up auto-update (and also figure out how to set up auto-update, docs say it's a thing)